Smash (TV series): Season 2 (2013)

 As Bombshell works to open on Broadway in New York City, the show runs into legal and creative troubles which threaten its future.
 Meanwhile, the cast and crew (featured in Season 1) attempt to find work.
 Karen meets two aspiring friends and partners (Kyle, a stage writer played by Andy Mientus, and Jimmy, a composer played by Jeremy Jordan) and tries to get their work noticed, especially by Derek.
 Derek works with Broadway star Veronica Moore (Jennifer Hudson), who becomes friends with Karen.
-Ivy gets the lead in Liaisons, a show based on the play Les Liaisons Dangereuses.
+Ivy gets the lead in a revival of Liaisons, a musical adaptation of Les Liaisons Dangereuses.
 Bombshell needs work in order to open on Broadway.
 First, Peter Gillman (Daniel Sunjata), a dramaturg with whom Julia had a rocky relationship is hired in order to help re-write the show.
 Second, Jerry (Michael Cristofer) replaces Eileen as the show's producer after she had to step down when the federal authorities found out (through Jerry's orchestration) that she had financed Bombshell with illegal money.
 Jimmy and Kyle's show, called Hit List, eventually goes to the New York Fringe Festival and then they meet a producer for an off-broadway theater called Manhattan Theatre Workshop.
 Karen quits Bombshell to be in Hit List because she has to choose one of them.
 Ivy takes Karen's role as Marilyn Monroe in Bombshell.
 Hit List starts rehearsals.
 Karen and Jimmy's relationship starts to develop but may cause some disturbance in the work place with Derek's secret feelings for Karen.
 Hit List goes to Broadway produced by Jerry and Bombshell and Hit List go head-to-head at the Tony Awards.
 Hit List wins 7 Tonys, which is more than Bombshell, however Bombshell wins Best Musical and Best Actress (Ivy Lynn) in a Leading Role.